Equal Employment Opportunities

 QUALIFICATIONS:

-• Excellent customer service, conflict management, written and oral skills.
+• Excellent written and verbal communication skills.

 SALARY AND BENEFITS: